sosktv/Esp32/CLEAN/i2s_exam/2device_i2s/i2s_master_send/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-# I2S Example
+# I2S Master Device Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-In this example, we generate a 100Hz triangle and sine wave and send it out from left and right channels at a sample rate of 36kHz through the I2S bus.
+In this example, we initialization a master device of i2s.

 ## How to Use Example

 ### Hardware Required

-* A development board with ESP32 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.)
+* A ESP32
 * A USB cable for power supply and programming

 ### Configure the Project